A Gender Stereotyping Discussion

 So what is the problem?
 I am no expert, but in the south manhood is often defined by some combination of what you eat, drink, hunt, shoot, and drive.
 This is the worldview in which I was raised even if it was not intentional.
 As I pursued piercing of every sort, this caused no lingering ill effects.
 But it was unquestionably awkward with the generation above me.
 For those who experienced SSA or varying degrees of gender dysphoria, this has led to fiercer confusion, friction, and stumbling.

 These non-Biblical, thus secular gender markers present a difficulty to young Christians who just do not fit in.
 The tomboy girl.
 The "soft" boy.
 Gender stereotyping only works to exacerbate a time of relative chaos.
 So what should the church do?
 I suggest abandoning all stereotypes that aren't Biblical.
 Let's call it a sola scriptura experiment.
-Novel yes?
+A novel idea, yes?

 As comfortable as we might be in those stereotypes we are equally sinning against anguishing brothers and sisters in Christ.